simphony/simphony-osp/README.md

 ### Examples

 Further examples can be found in the /examples folder.
 There the usage of wrappers is explained.

+## Troubleshooting

+If installation fails, try to install the dependencies one by one before installing osp-core.
+The dependencies are listed at the top of this readme file.

+On Windows, unittests can fail when you use a virtual environment.
+For testing the transport layer, we start a transport layer server using pythons subprocess package.
+It can happen, that the started subprocess does not pick up the correct virtual environment, causing the server to crash and the corresponding tests to fail.
+From our experience, this will not happen if you use the virtual environements of conda.

 ### Directory structure